ICTU/quality-time/docs/src/deployment.md

 ## Kubernetes

+The helm chart for deploying on Kubernetes is deployed to [Docker Hub](https://hub.docker.com/r/ictu/quality-time/tags).
+The chart version is coupled to the Quality-time version and updated on every release of Quality-time.
+A sample `values.yaml` can be found in the [helm folder](https://github.com/ICTU/quality-time/blob/master/helm).

-The helm chart for deploying on Kubernetes does not support overriding port numbers.
+Note that the helm chart does not support overriding port numbers.
 Although setting port environment variables in the `values.yaml` will change the ports that the app within the pod listens to, it will *not* change the service port mapping and therefore lead to a malfunctioning service.
 Instead, only the ingress should be configured.